immersive-web/webxr/explainer.md

 ```
 Once the session has started, some setup must be done to prepare for rendering.
 - A `VRFrameOfReference` must be created to define the coordinate system in which the `VRDevicePose` objects will be defined.
 See the Advanced Functionality section for more details about frames of reference.
 - The depth range of the session should be set to something appropriate for the application.
-This range will be used in the construction of the projection matricies provided by `VRFrame`.
+This range will be used in the construction of the projection matricies provided by `VRPresentationFrame`.
 - A `VRLayer` must be created and assigned to the `VRSession.baseLayer` attribute. (`baseLayer` because future versions of the spec will likely enable multiple layers, at which point this would act like the `firstChild` attribute of a DOM element.)

 ```js